Chemical Facility Security and Safety Working Group

 To address these issues, the Department of Labor, Department of Homeland Security, and the Environmental Protection Agency created and signed the Chemical Facility Security and Safety Working Group Charter.
 The working group, which includes other federal agency representatives, has oversight of chemical facility security and safety and is committed to working with stakeholders to address security and safety at chemical facilities, and reducing risks associated with hazardous chemicals to workers and communities.

 If you have any questions or comments regarding the Chemical Facility Security and Safety Working Group, please email ChemSafe&Secure@hq.dhs.gov.

-- Extension of Chemical Facility Anti-Terrorism Standards Program of the Department of Homeland Security.
+- Extension of Chemical Facility Anti-Terrorism Standards Program of the Department of Homeland Security to July 27, 2023.
 Read Protecting and Security Chemical Facilities from Terrorist Attacks Act of 2014, Pub.
 L. No. 113-254.